xsamurai/airflow-example/README.md

 ### Prerequisites

-Docker and an AWS account, current AWS keys are baked into the docker image, for future usage these can be runtime arguments.
+Docker and an AWS account,

-You will also require git and the key file.
+You will also require git-crypt and the key file to read the encrypted files.

 ```
-docker run -d image -e AWS_SECRET_KEY_ID=TEST -e AWS_SECRET_ACCESS_KEY=TEST
 ```

 ### Creating the cluster